Habitat Stewardship Program (HSP) for Species at Risk

 - Restoring fish flows and habitat in Shuttleworth Creek in British Columbia to increase the available spawning habitat for Sockeye Salmon, Steelhead Salmon, Rainbow Trout, and Longnose Dace.

 Partnerships are the key to making stewardship a successful conservation tool in Canada.
 Federal and provincial governments encourage action by providing scientific information, technical assistance and economic incentives.
 Non-governmental organizations help private landowners and concerned citizens identify and implement effective stewardship activities.
-Many other partners are also involved, including fishers, Aboriginal organizations, educational institutions and community organizations.
+Many other partners are also involved, including fishers, Indigenous organizations, educational institutions and community organizations.

 Program Goals and Expected Results